-Several states that offered limited deregulation were not included in the comparison, and New Jersey is not included as a RGGI state because it dropped out of RGGI in 2011, and California is not included because it began a carbon tax just a few years ago.
+Several states that offered limited deregulation were not included in the comparison, and New Jersey is not included as an RGGI state because it dropped out of RGGI in 2011, and California is not included because it began a carbon tax just a few years ago.
 The results shown in Figure 2 cover the period from 2002 to 2015 to capture the impact of the four policies taken together (deregulation, RPS, energy efficiency, and RGGI).

-To more accurately isolate the impact of RGGI between 2007 and 2015, the weighted average of total electric revenue for the multistate groups is used in Table 1, and shows RGGI prices rose 64 percent more than comparison states.
-The increase was split between direct RGGI cost pass-though and indirect cost.
-Direct emission allowance cost was \$436 million in 2015, about half the price differential between RGGI and comparison states.
-The rest of the difference
+To more accurately isolate the impact of RGGI between 2007 and 2015, the weighted average of total electric revenue for the multistate groups is used in Table 1, and shows RGGI prices rose

-1 I use 2007 as the base year through 2015, unless otherwise noted.
+1I use 2007 as the base year through 2015, unless otherwise noted.
 The reason for using 2007 is that RGGI auctions began in 2008, which was also the first year of the Great Recession.

-FIGURE 2

-ELECTRICITY PRICE TRENDS 2002 TO 2015
+FIGURE 2 ELECTRICITY PRICE TRENDS, 2002-15